Getting That Public Service Job – APS Officer Level 5 (APS5)

 At the APS5 level, you need to be a leader in playing nice with both your co-workers and external stakeholders.
 Assessors at this level will want to see you effectively managing both up and down, as well as developing and maintaining strong relationships with a range of internal and external stakeholders.

+You should demonstrate that you provide strong support to your co-workers, including pitching in to help if they find themselves drowning in work.
 Additionally, think about examples where you have provided on-the-job learning and experience to others.
 This could include, for example, providing information sessions (e.g. at a section meeting) or simply providing management direction on a task you lead.

 The important thing is that you show not only that you achieved a strong outcome on the task itself, but that you cared about providing a personal development opportunity to more junior officers who were supporting you.
 This would usually entail teaching them a new skill or subject area and helping them become competent at the new function.

-Finally, it’s important to show you are good at working with people of all backgrounds, and that you understand everybody has a different approach to work (and preferred way of working).
-The key is to demonstrate, by way of examples in your work, how you have navigated people’s different approaches to work and communication styles (both people you have directed at work and your own managers), including where those interactions were especially challenging, but nonetheless worked with them positively and productively towards solid work outcomes.
+Finally, itโs important to show you are good at working with people of all backgrounds, and that you understand everybody has a different approach to work (and preferred way of working).
+The key is to demonstrate, by way of examples in your work, how you have navigated peopleโs different approaches to work and communication styles (both people you have directed at work and your own managers), including where those interactions were especially challenging, but nonetheless worked with them positively and productively towards solid work outcomes.

 Displays personal drive and integrity